 How well treatment works for women with endometrial cancer depends on the type and stage of cancer.
 These statistics are from Cancer Facts & Figures 2014 from the American Cancer Society:

-The overall one-year survival rate (percentage of women living at least one year after diagnosis) is 92%.
+The overall 1-year survival rate (percentage of women living at least one year after diagnosis) is 92%.

-The overall five-year survival rate (percentage of women living at least five years after diagnosis) is 82%.
+The overall 5-year survival rate (percentage of women living at least five years after diagnosis) is 82%.

-The five-year survival rate for women whose cancer is found before it spreads is 95%.
+The 5-year survival rate for women whose cancer is found before it spreads is 95%.

-The five-year survival rate for women whose cancer is found after it has spread, but it’s still contained near the uterus, is 67%.
+The 5-year survival rate for women whose cancer is found after it has spread, but it’s still contained near the uterus, is 68%.

-The five-year survival rate for advanced cancer, which has spread far from the uterus, is 16%.
+The 5-year survival rate for advanced cancer, which has spread far from the uterus, is 17%.

-Survival rates for African-American women are at least 8% lower than whites for every stage.
-The reasons for this are not clear.
+Survival rates for African-American women are 23% lower than whites.